-- i) Prohibitions.
-The following types of outdoor lighting are prohibited: - 1) Strobe lights, except as may be required for towers pursuant to Section 11.14 of this ordinance, or other state or federal lighting requirement. - 2) Laser light or searchlight beams projected into the sky. - 3) Neon-lit signs, neon outdoor lights, and neon window or door outlining. - j) Lighting Plans.
+- I. Prohibitions.
+The following types of outdoor lighting are prohibited: - 1.
+Strobe lights, except as may be required for towers pursuant to Section 11.14 of this ordinance, or other state or federal lighting requirement. - 2.
+Laser light or searchlight beams projected into the sky. - 3.
+Neon-lit signs, neon outdoor lights, tube lights, rope lights, strings of lights, and any window or door outlining. - J. Lighting Plans.
 When a lighting plan is required for a specific use which includes but it not limited to community recreation, athletic fields accessory to churches, automobile sales establishments, and outdoor recreation facilities, or, when a lighting plan is submitted as an alternative to compliance with the cut-off fixture requirements or intensity specifications of this Section, the lighting plan shall be submitted with the applications required for the issuance of a Building Permit or Land Disturbance Permit.